Kawaiik - Quake 1 redesign project

 Centuries pass before the slipgate activates once again.
 This time a group of perhaps 20 soldiers wearing what appears to be World War 1 uniforms emerge out of the slipgate.
 They are escorting a group of scientists.

-They carry electrical lights, and soon notices the remains of the alien and the conquistadors.
+They carry electrical lights and soon notice the remains of the alien and the conquistadors.
 Again, someone steps on the floor panel, deactivating the slipgate.
 The scientists begin to struggle with the puzzle to open the door, hoping that it will also reactivate the slipgate.
 It appears to be hopeless.

 Everyone takes cover as an explosive expert attaches a charge to the door.
 It goes off, but upon inspection of the results, it appears to have done no damage to the door whatsoever.

 The view right outside isn't pretty.
 Groups of knights and undead charge into a line of demonic creatures, taking heavy casualties.
-Two tripod Shalraths lobs spiky projectiles into the undead, which explode in a cascade of bodyparts, showering the shocked soldiers.
+Two tripod Shalraths lob spiky projectiles into ranks of the undead, who explode in a cascade of bodyparts showering the shocked soldiers.
 One of the knights takes notice of the soldiers and charges right into them.
-The Soldiers fire on it, but even the shots which hits appears to be ineffective.
+The Soldiers fire on it, but even the shots which hit appear to be ineffective.
 The knight is protected by some kind of magical armour or force field.

 The knight's magical sword cuts through the soldiers with ease.
 One of the scientists notices that the slipgate is active.
 About ten survivors hastily retreats towards the slipgate, but at the same moment a Shalrath appears in the doorway and throws another spiky projectile.
 It hits the knight, but the explosion also takes out the soldiers nearby.
 A lone scientist makes it back through the slipgate.

 The Shalrath moves back into the hallway to face new assailants.
-A group of knights gangs up on it, as the door slides back down again.
-In moments, as the slipgate room goes black, the realm of Quake has already forgotten about the explorers.
+A group of knights is seen ganging up on it as the door slides back down again.
+In moments, as the slipgate room returns to darkness, the realm of Quake has already forgotten about the explorers.

 But the explorers are persistent.
 Six months later, the slipgate activates once again, a hard-ass soldier comes through, and then calmly pushes the secret switch to open the door.